Tech-at-DU/Rainbow-Checklist/P00-Python-Installation/content.md

 You may find it helpful to test some code in interactive mode and verify it works before putting it in a project.

 When you want to exit interactive mode call the exit function by typing `exit()` or hit ctl-d keys on the keyboard.

+## Next Steps

+Awesome!
+Click [here][(P01-Code-Organization/content.md) to move onto the next section about organizing your code.